wp732/ssc_assignment_1/docs/assignment3_readme.txt

 # and also because it is very complex to run.
 # In the trufflehog/bin directory you will find all the scripts.
 # There is some additional documentation in the trufflehog/docs directory.
-# The install.sh script will safely install Trufflehog as a docker container, but
+# The install_container.sh script will safely install Trufflehog as a docker container, but
 # that means you need to have docker preinstalled on tour system.
 # Instructions for installing docker vary between Linux distributions, and I am not
 # sure how you would do it on macOS (or even get these scripts working as zsh?), and
 # I do not work on Windows systems, so good luck with that!
-# The install.sh uses the get_digest.sh to get correct container disgest to fetch
+# The install_container.sh uses the get_digest.sh to get correct container disgest to fetch
 # from DockerHub for your architecture.
 The is_version_installed.sh script is called
 # by the scan_local_repo.sh script (which gets invoked via the pre-commit hook) at
-# run time to check if you ran the install.sh first.
+# run time to check if you ran the install_container.sh first.
 The scan_local_repo.sh is
 # what calls the dockerized version of Trufflehog.
 The script determins your git
 # repo root and volume mounts it read only to the container and then runs the scan.
 # I do have a security concern about the fact the container runs as root user.
 In the
 # future (given more time) I could build it from source and make it run as non-root.

-# The .pre-commit-config.yaml would look like this:
+# Next install the scripts that the precommit will call in a location that can be
+# use for other projects as well (just run the trufflehog/bin/deploy_scripts.sh to do this).

+# Now create this .pre-commit-config.yaml file in your repo root dir or update an existing
+# one with these rules:

 repos:
   - repo: local
     hooks: